5 Tips to Introduce the Idea of Home Care

 - This is to assist you, not control you! – So many times there is the misconception that home care is being instituted to take over the individuals daily care.
 This could not be further from the truth.
 I often have to remind the potential client and their families many times that we are here to ASSIST in daily care activities.
 We are not task masters that come in and introduce new routines or methods in which a person may conduct their day to day life.
 The caregivers are there so that the client can stay in their own home, amongst familiar faces and surroundings for as long as possible.

-VIP America Home Health Care has been referring quality caregivers to the Southeast and Southwest coasts of Florida since 1997.
+VIP America Home Health Care has been referring quality caregivers for home health services in Ft.
+Myers, and in the Southeast and Southwest coasts of Florida since 1997.
 We offer complimentary, in-home, assessments to discuss and explore all your home care options.
 Call us today to see how we can help you and/or your loved one!